Skip to content

 When Technicolor Connected Home acquired Cisco’s Connected Device Business Unit (CDBU) in 2016, two powerful ecosystem technology players came together to enhance how consumers can benefit from advanced communications and entertainment services in the connected home, the leading provider of set-top boxes and gateways for NSPs around the world.

-The two companies came together a a critical moment in history.
+The two companies came together at a critical moment in history.
 For years the industry- including cable and telecommunications providers- had pursued largely proprietary technology development strategies to deliver broadband connectivity to the home.

 In recent years, however, NSPs have realized that proprietary solutions are not aligned with the complex needs of the global connected home landscape.
 As a result we have seen interest in the Reference Design Kit for broadband (RDK-B) rise rapidly.
 RDk-B is an open-source initiative that standardizes software functionality for broadband devices; it enables multiple-system operators (MSOs) to deploy a range of services (including DOCSIS, DSL and GPON) in a cost-efficient and integrated manner.